sethreidnz/AutoFixtureDemo/README.md

 The code that we are testing is a service called `UserService` in `src/AutoFixtureDemo/UserService.cs`.
 It is a service with a dependency on a repository `IUserRepository` which can query and persist data from a data store.
 Note that `IUserRepository` does not have an implementation as I am mocking it out in the tests.

 The tests are written four times each to illustrate the various features of AutoFixture and the AutoFixture ecosystem.
-There are three packages that This project uses provided by AutoFixture and it is easier to understand how they all fit together looking at them being introduced separately.

 ### The tests